The Society’s AGM will be held on Saturday, June 15th 2020 at the Bulkeley Hotel, Beaumaris. More information will follow in due course.

 Gwladus, Gwenllian's cousin, in the convent at Six Hills near Market Rasen, Lincolnshire:

-It is proposed to place information about Gwladus in the local church.
+It is proposed to place information about Gwladus in a central site in the village.
 People in the area talk of "the Grave of the Welsh Princess".

 The Lost Children - were they taken from Wales to Lincolnshire by sea?